 You will work with a psychology faculty member to gain experience conducting research in a laboratory environment.
 Responsibilities will vary depending on the project, but may include designing and conducting experiments, creating stimuli, coding and analyzing data, literature searches, and written reports of experimental findings.
-A minimum of 25 clock hours of supervised work is required for each hour of understanding of human behavior and mental processes.
-Students will be exposed to a variety of topics in the broad field of psychology, including history, research methods, biological foundations of behavior, sensation and perception, states of consciousness, learning, memory, cognition, development, personality, abnormal behavior, and social
+A minimum of 25 clock hours of supervised work is required for each hour of credit.